mulesoft-catalyst/platform-tools/README.md

 RuntimeManager, UserDetails vsharma-ltm1:general vikas.sharma$
 ```

-e.g You may further filter the results by details [APIManager, RuntimeManager or UserDetails] or by environment name.
+e.g You may further filter the results by specific details [APIManager, RuntimeManager or UserDetails] or by environment name.
 e.g below query will generate only RuntimeManagerDetails.csv for Production environment.